microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/install.md

 ##### -e, --environments

-The Power Platform environment where the ALM Accelerator for Advanced Maker solution will be installed.
+The Power Platform environment where the ALM Accelerator for Maker solution will be installed.
 You can enter either the

 1. Organization name e.g. contoso-dev1234.
 The **region** parameter will be used to create the full qualified domain name
 2. The fully qualified domain name with regional deployment e.g. http://contoso-dev1234.crm.dynamics.com